Ationet/ationetdocs/ATIONet Network User Manual.md

 Then, in the Identification section, enter the Identification.
 When finished, click the **Save** button.

 ### Merchants
 In ATIONet the term merchant refers to the company that owns the sites.
-In this section you can see the existing shops with their details and edit them if you want.
+In this section you can view, create and edit all merchants within the Network.

 ![Merhcants](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Merchants.PNG)

 ### Notifications

 ### Payment Methods
 Payment methods are the different ways in which you can pay for a transaction: cash, credit card, debit card, gift cards, etc. ATIONet is a tool for a merchant to create their own means of payment: a fuel payment card.